Are You Making These Coffee Brewing Mistakes?

 You can make kick-ass coffee every single time.

-#2 - Trusting Your Grinder
+Trusting Your Coffee Grinder

 There are some good models on the market and I believe that every kitchen needs one.